 This is an unusual step to take.
 You don’t need to close your account if you just want to cancel Amazon Prime, change your email address, or remove a payment method.
 You can do this all without closing an account.
 But if you really want to, here’s what you’ll need to do.

-How to Close Your Amazon Account as of 2020
+How to Delete Your Amazon Account

 We’ve heard from readers who have used both the chat feature and telephone number to successfully close their accounts.